Title

 Before

-To ensure the scanner auto-closes the vulnerability after remediation, the variable name in the fixed version of the code must begin with sanitized.
+To ensure the scanner auto-closes the risky dataflow after remediation, the variable name in the fixed version of the code must begin with sanitized - see Sanitizers for more details.
 Use the style that matches your language or project:

 sanitizedUserId(camelCase)sanitized_user_id(snake_case)SanitizedUserId(PascalCase)